 Sexual Misconduct (including sexual violence)

-Acts of sexual misconduct, including sexual harassment and sexual violence, will not be tolerated at Haverford College.
-They are anathema to Haverford’s foundational principles that underscore human dignity, promote equality, and repudiate violence in any form.
+Sexual misconduct will not be tolerated at Haverford College.
+Sexual misconduct is a broad term that includes but is not limited to sexual harassment, sexual violence, sexual exploitation, stalking, domestic, relationship and dating violence, and retaliation.
+Such behaviors are anathema to Haverford’s foundational principles that underscore human dignity, promote equality, and repudiate violence in any form.
 The goals of this policy are to create a community free from sexual misconduct of all kinds, to provide avenues for those affected by sexual misconduct to obtain assistance and to provide a prompt and equitable complaint and investigation procedure.
 The College is committed to helping students affected by sexual misconduct deal with its impact, and has many resources available to do so.
 Students subjected to sexual misconduct are encouraged to explore all options available to them—including College judicial processes, civil litigation, or pursuing criminal charges.
 These options are not mutually exclusive.

 Students who believe they have experienced sexual misconduct may choose to contact directly medical, psychological or judicial personnel on or off campus indicated on the How to Get Help page, but if the individual is in physical danger, or has physical injuries which require immediate attention, she/he should call Campus Safety or 911, and a Campus Safety/police officer will respond right away.